neka/Remove-Stop-Words/readme.txt

 This plugin will remove the stop words from the URL from a defined list you can edit in the options.

+A list of predefined stop words are included with the plugin and also available <a href="http://kaneandre.ws/wp-content/uploads/stop-words.txt">here</a>.

 == Installation ==

 1. Upload `remove-stop-words` folder to the `/wp-content/plugins/` directory .